 The taskforce meetings will be followed by a webinar hosted by the Global Learning Exchange.
 The next one will be held on 2 July 2014.

 The members of the taskforce serving during its first year of operation are:

 - UK: Sir Ronald Cohen (Big Society Capital and The Portland Trust) and Kieron Boyle (Cabinet Office)

-- Canada: Ted Anderson (MaRS Centre for Impact Investing) and Siobhan Harty (Employment and Social Development Canada)
+- Canada: Tim Jackson (MaRS Centre for Impact Investing) and Siobhan Harty (Employment and Social Development Canada)

 - European Union: Peter Blom (Triodos Bank) and Ulf Linder (European Commission)